BrittneyM34/myFlix-client/README.md

 # MyFlix Movie App

-Welcome to MyFlix, a web application that allows users to explore a collection of movies, manage their favorite movies, and update their user profile.
+MyFlix is web application that allows users to explore a collection of movies, manage their favorite movies, and update their user profile.

 ## Overview